mjmanley/PredictiveModeling/using_pm_service_dsx.md

 # Using the service

-Note the following important information regarding the Machine Learning service.
+To make use of the {{site.data.keyword.pm_short}} service in your application, you must bind the service to the {{site.data.keyword.Bluemix_notm}} application and insert the necessary credentials to run the applicaiton into the `VCAP_SERVICES` environmental variable.
+{: shortdesc}

 ## Steps to bind the service with Bluemix application

 You can download Node.js [sample code](https://github.com/pmservice/product-line-prediction/blob/master/README.md) to try the Machine
 Learning service.
-Complete the following steps to create your Bluemix application and bind the Machine Learning service.
+Complete the following steps to create your Bluemix application and bind the {{site.data.keyword.pm_short}} service.
 These examples use Node.js because it is a popular runtime.
 Others can be used such as iOS, Ruby, Perl, or Java.

 Note that you can also perform steps 1-3 using the Bluemix Graphical Interface instead of the Cloud Foundry tool (cf).